 Dr. Cascade Sorte: Invasive Species, International Collaboration, and the 2021 George Mercer Award

-As climate change continues to affect our world, a team of researchers brought together by UCI professor Cascade Sorte is making a positive difference through collaboration and les châteaux de la France.
+As climate change continues to affect our world, a team of researchers brought together by UC Irvine professor Cascade Sorte is making a positive difference through collaboration and les châteaux de la France.
 Dr. Cascade Sorte, a faculty member in the Department of Ecology and Evolutionary Biology, is a recent co-recipient of the Ecological Society of America’s 2021 George Mercer Award, which is given annually for an outstanding ecological research paper published by researchers early in their career.
 Sorte’s award recognizes a groundbreaking collaborative research article she published in 2019 on the impacts of invasive species.

 This study came about with support from the Albert and Elaine Borchard Foundation, which gave Sorte and an international group of collaborators the chance to get together in a castle in France to kickstart the project.
 The Borchard Foundation funds research and the arts for the betterment of humanity, citing education and social justice as key to their mission.
 Sorte appreciated the unique opportunity to bring in past collaborators, and those she had had not yet worked with, to meet in a French castle, “eat amazing French food, and do science at the same time,” calling it a “dream come true.”